Continue to Question Nine

 That is correct!

-Isn’t that wonderful?
-Bibles that were once illegal now served the translators by official orders!
+Isn’t that amazing?
+Bibles that had been banned now served the translators though official instructions!
 It is said that William Tyndale’s influence can be seen throughout the King James Bible.
-What a legacy left by this fateful Christian and martyr.
+What a legacy left by this faithful Christian and martyr.
 It is good that we remember him and his contribution to the world.

 Title page of a King James Bible 1611

 We now jump forward to modern Bibles.
-Our changing English language and developments in the work of translating contributed to the making of newer versions.
+Our changing English language and developments and discoveries in the field of Bible translation contributed to the making of newer versions.
 Today there are a variety of Bible versions to choose from.
-There is quite a bit of debate over whether modern translation should be used.
+But some do debate whether modern translations should even be used.
 Some believe that only the King James Version should be used.
-It is not the scope of this quest to examine this question for it is a very big topic.
+It is not the scope of this study to examine this question, for it is a big topic.
 There are plenty of sources online and in books if you’re interested.
-I do recommend looking into it.
+I recommend looking into it.

-This question will focus on one of the modern Bible translations known as the English Standard Version.
+This question is about a modern Bible translation, the English Standard Version (ESV).
 The English Standard Version was first published in 2001.
 It is considered an essentially literal translation.
 It aims towards a word-for-word representation of the original and also seeks to maintain the style of the original Bible writers while presenting a text readable to modern readers.
 Like the Bible translators of old, the translators of the ESV looked to previous English versions including the King James Bible to assist them in their work.
-Of course, they also relied on Hebrew and Greek texts.
-Along with other sources such as the Dead Sea Scrolls, what is the name of the Hebrew text that was used in the translating of the Old Testament?
+Of course, they also relied on Hebrew and Greek manuscripts.